AstraytLUL/SC1015_Mini_Project_FDDA_Group10/README.md

 3. AMD/NVDA Stock Prices (From Yahoo Finance)
 4. Created our own data set from news section in Ethereum category of investing.com - Ethereum Sentiment Data

+WHAT WE LEARNT:
+- Vader Sentiment Analysis
+- Web Scraping
+- Gradient Boosted Model

+OUTCOME:

+We have managed to produce a predictor of Ethereum price based on historical data as well as a tool to decide if we should purchase or sell Ethereum depending on the change in Bitcoin price the previous day.

+INSIGHTS:

+- Ethereum is closely linked to Bitcoin and the GPU industry

+- Do not trade based off the Fear & Greed Index of Crypto, it is not a good predictor of future data

+- Avoid relying on investing.com news for Ethereum predictions due to its limited predictive value.
+Exercise caution when using VADER for financial news sentiment analysis, as it may not be reliable.

 REFERENCES: